snadi/testdemo/README.md

 That's it!
 Running the `mvn test` command should generate reports in an `index.html` file in the `target/site/jacoco/` directory.

+Note how branch coverage is N/A in the report?
+Think of why that is.
+Try adding some if statements or loops in your code and see how branch coverage changes.

 ## Seeing coverage results in Visual Studio

 You can install the [Coverage Gutters VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) and enable watch on the bottom left corner of VS code.
 This extension will use the results of jacoco to highlight covered code in green and missed code in red.